Should I be blamed for advising my husband to seek therapy for his fixation on patio furniture?

 Comment from u/rocknrolla777

 Therapists often recommend open dialogue about feelings and behaviors to foster understanding in relationships.
 Building a safe space for discussion allows partners to express concerns without fear of judgement.
-A relationship expert noted that addressing such issues early can prevent resentment from building up.
+Addressing such issues early can prevent resentment from building up.

 Implementing regular check-ins can provide both partners an opportunity to share feelings and experiences, minimizing misunderstandings and promoting emotional intimacy.
 This approach encourages both partners to feel heard and validated, ultimately strengthening the relationship.